basp-group/AIRI/README.md

 git clone --recurse-submodules git@github.com:basp-group/AIRI.git
 ```

+The full path to the AIRI repository is referred to as `$AIRI` in the rest of the documentation.

 ### Updating submodules (optional)

-To update the submodules from your local `AIRI` repository, run the follwing commands:
+To update the submodules from your local `$AIRI` repository, run the follwing commands:

 ```bash
 git pull